Meet our talented team

 Patrick Mirindi

-Patrick has broad experience in water treatment and epidemiology working with the WHO in their Infection Prevention and Control group preventing the spread of hemorrhagic fevers.
-He is from the Democratic Republic of the Congo and investigating virus detection, transmission and prevention methods.
+Patrick has broad experience working in International Organizations, Monitoring and Evaluation and Infection Prevention and Control Programs.
+He is, now, investigating biofilms and virus detection, transmission and prevention methods.

 Thusitha Rathnayake